lunatic-fox/lext/doc/README.md

   string.split( )
 </h2>

-&nbsp; Split a string into substrings using the specified separator and return them as a table.
+&nbsp; Splits a string into substrings using the specified separator and return them as a table.

 ####  Syntax
 ~~~lua